Skip links

 Statistics on Lab-Related Injuries

 Each year, a significant number of lab-related injuries are reported globally.
 According to the U.S. Bureau of Labor Statistics, a huge number of accidents and illnesses have been reported.
-Among such cases 2.8 million nonfatal workplace injuries were counted.
+Among such cases2.8 million nonfatal workplace injuries were recorded.
 All of these cases were observed to occur in the labs.
 Specifically, the American Chemical Society highlights that most of these injuries result from improper use of lab equipment.

 Common Types of Lab Accidents